DrLex0/print3d-adjustable-glass-bed-bracket/README.md

 This is yet another iteration of the adjustable glass bed bracket.
 This time, not only the bracket itself is adjustable, so is the model!
 This customizable bracket fits the FlashForge Creator Pro and printers with similar build plates with M3 bolts at their corners.
 The adjustable knob makes it easy to swap out glass plates if you have more than one, so you can start printing on another plate while the first one is still cooling down.

 The main advantage of this design is that it allows to mount the glass plate without anything sticking out above it.
 This means you never need to worry about the risk of your nozzles crashing into the brackets.
-This particular remix improves upon the originals by avoiding to sandwich the bracket between the bed and the nut.
-This offers a more balanced mount when tightening the knob, while also making it easier to move the bracket.
+This particular remix improves upon the originals by not sandwiching the bracket between the bed and the pin.
+This makes it much easier to adjust the bracket, and it also offers a more balanced mount.

-If you have yet to buy a glass plate, try to find one that is just a few millimeters smaller than the bed in both the X and Y direction, and has rounded or beveled edges.
+If you have yet to buy a glass plate, try to find one that is just a few millimeters smaller than the bed in both the X and Y directions, and has rounded or beveled edges.
 Such plates work best with these brackets. **Borosilicate glass** is highly preferred over regular glass.
 Avoid plates thicker than 4 mm: they will take long to heat, and because glass is a rather good thermal insulator, their surface temperature will be a lot lower than expected.

 *Obvious disclaimer:* I am not responsible for any possible damage caused by the use of these brackets, not if you follow my advice, and certainly not if you ignore it.